DigiArt-project/Semantics-extraction/InteractiveLearning/README.md

 Option **similaritySearch\_automatic\_oneobject**

-Description: Given a point cloud query, similarity search is performed and then Interactive Learning is performed automatically without any help from the user.
-Visual display possible if you comment `matplotlib.use('Agg')`.
-Images of the results are save automatically.
+Description: Given a point cloud query, similarity search is performed and then Interactive Learning is performed automatically without any help from the user (the computer selects automatically positives and negatives samples until the number max of iteration is attained)

+Visual display possible if you comment `matplotlib.use('Agg')`.Images of the results are save automatically if you activate the option.

+You need to change the following parameters depending of your dataset

+		PATH_DATASET = "./Datasets/Dataset_cat10_normalized/"
+		COMPUTE_FULL = "false"
+		NAME_DATASET = 'cat10_views'

+-
 		python3 main_interactivelearning.py

 		  -query QUERY, --query QUERY